yyeinn/Anomaly-detection-on-time-series-Reinforcement-learning-from-partially-labeled-data/README.md

 * `anomaly_rate_1_log.out` Using the anomaly data rate as it is
 * `anomaly_rate_0.5_log.out` Using the anomaly data rate reduced to 0.5
 * `anomaly_rate_0.05_log.out` Using the anomaly data rate reduced to 0.05

+## Trained model
+* Files containing all information such as parameters and weights for the trained model are located in `model/`.